muddest/muddest.github.io/_events/2017-06-17-mud-hero-montreal.md

 Challenge:
 ---

-6KM, 18+ obstacles, 10,000-watt afterparty – Mud Hero Montreal is a mud run at the gorgeous Mont Saint-Bruno overlooking Montreal.
+6KM, 18+ obstacles, 10,000-watt afterparty â€“ Mud Hero Montreal is a mud run at the gorgeous Mont Saint-Bruno overlooking Montreal.
 Register now before tickets are gone!

-6 km  - 16+ obstacles - challenging yet fun for participants of all fitness levels Mud Hero’s course will get your adrenaline and blood pumping, while announcers, music and zany obstacles make this course like no other.
+6 km  - 16+ obstacles - challenging yet fun for participants of all fitness levels Mud Heroâ€™s course will get your adrenaline and blood pumping, while announcers, music and zany obstacles make this course like no other.